mehwaffle10/Waffle_Balance/README.md

 - Can build buildings behind trees
 - Can be placed on non-static blobs
 - Can no longer grow inside of static blobs or on other trees
+- Can no longer build blocks on top of saplings placed with left click

 ### Holidays
 - Force default texture pack